 Caring for Praying Mantises

-Keeping Praying mantises as a pet can be a great learning experience and very rewarding.
+Keeping praying mantises as a pet can be a great learning experience and very rewarding.
 Their hunting techniques can provide entertainment and their unique and beautiful markings are wonderful to look at and can be great fun to photograph.
-Be sure you have the equipment and have done adequate research before taking one as a pet.
-Enjoy your Praying mantis journey!
+Be sure you have the equipment and have done adequate research before keeping one as a pet.
+Enjoy your praying mantis journey!

 Featured Image Credit: Milchdrink, Pixabay